 - 1. Religious Holiday.

 - 2. Illness.

-- Family Vacations or Educational trips will be excused only with prior written approval by the principal.
-As per School Board Policy these days are limited to five days per school year and no more than 2-instances per school-year.
+- 3. Family Vacations or Educational trips will be excused only with prior written approval by the principal.
+As per School Board Policy these days are limited to five days per school year.
 A form for approved travel can be obtained from the office, or on-line @ www.cbsd.org.

 - 4. Death in the family.